smoncavage/CST451_Capstone/Associated Documention/GitHub_Readme.txt

 ## License

-* This project is licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.txt) License - see the LICENSE.md file for detail
+* This project is licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.txt) License - see the LICENSE.md file for details